Echobelly: Career

 While many of the songs lamented the state of things, others on the On album celebrated the endless possibilities of the human spirit.
 In "Great Things", Madan sang "I want to do great things / I don't want to compromise / I want to know what love is / I want to know everything."
 The album's mostly optimistic feel provides an intriguing contrast with its serious subject matter.
 As Pareles wrote, "Both music and lyrics examine the tension between order and liberty".
-Listeners in the UK responded favourably to the album, driving three singles from the release into the Top 30 of the UK Singles Chart.
+Listeners in the UK responded favourably to the album, driving three singles from the release into the top 30 of the UK Singles Chart.
 Sales of the album rose to over 150,000 in the UK, nearly double that of Everyone's Got One.

 Health and legal problems interrupted the success of Echobelly in 1995 and 1996.
 Madan had a serious thyroid problem during her world tour that was potentially life-threatening, but was later cured.
 Bass guitarist James Harris joined after Keyser defected because of personal and artistic differences.
 The group also had disagreements with Rhythm King after the label moved to Arista.
 The band chose to stay with Epic.
 In 1996, Madan also ventured away from the group when she sang on a recording of the club band, Lithium.
 Smith left the band before the release of the band's third album Lustra, which was produced by Gil Norton and issued in November 1997.
 A single from the album, "The World is Flat", was released in August of that year.

 A four-year hiatus was brought to an end in 2001 when the band returned with the Digit EP and their fourth album, People Are Expensive (produced by Ben Hillier), which were released on their own Fry Up label.
 Two further singles, "Tell Me Why" and "Kali Yuga" (a remixed version of the album track) followed.

 In 2004, Echobelly released a fifth album, again through their own Fry Up label, Gravity Pulls (produced by Ian Grimble).

 2009 acoustic show and future

-Madan and Johansson performed an acoustic show featuring brand new songs and older Echobelly songs in Manchester on 9 July 2009 at MoHo Live, supported by Spyglass.
-New material was demoed during this show which turned out to be part of two mini albums that had already commenced recording under the alternative name of "Calm of Zero".
-Alex Reeves was brought in to record the drumming and percussion for the albums.
+Madan and Johansson performed an acoustic show in July 2009, featuring new songs and older Echobelly tracks, at MoHo Live in Manchester.
+New material was demoed during this show which turned out to be part of two mini-albums that had already commenced recording under the alternative name Calm Of Zero, with new drummer Alex Reeves.
 Acoustic Sessions 1 was released in January 2011 and Acoustic Sessions 2 in October 2012.
 Another song, "Molotov", became available for playback on Echobelly's official Myspace page during January.